Technigo/project-github-tracker/README.md

 My team and I was working closely in our team room so that we could support eachother and ask for help.
 I planned to do the majority of the javascript at the beginning of the week so I had everything before going in to styling.
 This was a great progress for me so that I don't jump to much back and forth between my code files.

+I have not solved my modal but I have a conversation ongoing in stackoverflow.

 ## View it live

 https://carling-githubtracker-w7.netlify.app/